CEXT-Dan/PyRx/README.txt

-bindings for AutoCAD® ObjectARX® 2021-2024 bindings for ZwCAD® ZRX® 2024 bindings for GstarCAD® GRX® 2024 bindings for BrisCAD® BRX® 2024
+bindings for AutoCAD® ObjectARX® 2021-2024 bindings for ZwCAD® ZRX® 2024 bindings for GstarCAD® GRX® 2024 bindings for BricsCAD® BRX® 2024

 bindings for AutoCAD® ActiveX  2021-2024
+ActiveX bindings for BricsCAD  v24
-** ActiveX bindings for BrisCAD, GstarCAD and ZwCAD are on the TODO list
+** ActiveX bindings GstarCAD and ZwCAD are on the TODO list

 uses wxPython for the GUI, Dialogs and CAdUiPalette wrapper